-The Government commits to implement strategies outlined in this Policy, which will mainstream the Kenyan Diaspora in the national development agenda.
-To achieve this, the Policy will be implemented by various actors including Ministries, Departments and Agencies (MDAs), Counties, The Parliament, Diaspora Associations, Destination countries, Development Partners, Private Sector, Civil Society Organizations among other key actors.
+The Government commits to implement strategies outlined in this Policy, in order to empower, engage and protect the Kenyan Diaspora for prosperity and meeting objectives of national development agenda.
+Consequently, this Policy will be implemented by various actors including Ministries, Departments and Agencies (MDAs), Counties, The Parliament, Diaspora Associations, Destination countries, Development Partners, Private Sector, Civil Society Organizations among other key actors.